 Don’t talk to the police or prosecutors unless your attorney is with you.
 Your lawyer will go over what happened both before and after your arrest.
 Importantly, he or she will assess whether there was probable cause to charge you with a crime.
 This includes determining if the drugs really belonged to you.

-If you are charged with PWID in Pittsburgh, yo may think your case is hopeless, but that is simply not true.
+If you are charged with PWID in Pittsburgh, you may think your case is hopeless, but that is simply not true.
 An experienced drip defense lawyer can do a lot to improve your situation.
-Depending on the factors involved and your record, you may eligible for a drastic reduction in the charges or a total dismissal.
-Call Mike Worgul or Samir Sarna today – our Pittsburgh drug lawyers.
+Depending on the factors involved and your record, you may be eligible for a drastic reduction in the charges or a total dismissal.
+Call our Pittsburgh drug lawyers at Worgul, Sarna, & Ness, Criminal Defense Attorneys, LLC today.
 We can be reached at (412) 281-2146.

 We are available 24/7 and offer free initial consultations.
 We’ll review the situation and explain what comes next.